Anyone who has tried to get in better shape knows it can be tough—and that it can be even tougher to maintain the results.

 The ultimate result is a collaborative culture in which leadership and responsibility for improvement is distributed across the system—and sustainable.

-Please contact me by email if you have questions about this project.
 Download a case study focused on this project and check out more College Readiness Indicator Systems (CRIS) resources on the University of Chicago Consortium on School Research website.